cunnie/writings/i_am_become_forever.md

 here to see you."

 The scientist, though in his mid-forties, had a boyishness to him.
-He held up his hand, "I'll be with you in a second — I just need to make this one setting."
+He held up his hand, "I'll be with you in a second — I just need to make one setting."

 He carefully set the dial, then walked, almost bounced, over to Julia.